-Beta-carotene and other antioxidants may help delay the progression of age-related macular degeneration, which causes vision changes that are sometimes so severe that irreversible legal blindness can occur.
+Beta-carotene and other antioxidants may help delay the progression or reduce the risk of age-related macular degeneration, which causes vision changes that are sometimes so severe that irreversible legal blindness can occur.
 Antioxidants are effective in slowing down the progression of macular degeneration symptoms because they can help prevent oxidative stress, which plays a significant role in the degeneration of cells and nerves in the retina/macula.

-The Age-Related Eye Disease Study established that a combination of dietary antioxidants, including zinc, beta-carotene, vitamin C and vitamin E, effectively slowed the progression of macular degeneration.
-(5)
+The Age-Related Eye Disease Study established that a combination of dietary antioxidants, including eye vitamins zinc, beta-carotene, vitamin C and vitamin E, effectively slowed the progression of macular degeneration.

 6. Improves Respiratory Health

-However, according to a study conducted at Yale University School of Medicine in 2002, high fruit and vegetable consumption, particularly a diet rich in carotenoids, reduced the risk of lung cancer.
-(11)
+However, a study conducted at Yale University School of Medicine in 2002 found that high fruit and vegetable consumption, particularly a diet rich in carotenoids, reduced the risk of lung cancer.